animetosho/node-yencode/README.md

-This module provides a very fast (non-JS) compiled implementation of [yEnc](http://www.yenc.org/yenc-draft.1.3.txt) and CRC32 hash calculation for node.js.
-The implementations are optimised for speed, and can optionally use x86/ARM SIMD optimised routines if available.
+This module provides a very fast (as in gigabytes per second) compiled implementation of [yEnc](http://www.yenc.org/yenc-draft.1.3.txt) and CRC32 (IEEE) hash calculation for node.js.
+The implementations are optimised for speed, and uses x86/ARM SIMD optimised routines if such CPU features are available.

-This module should be *significantly* faster than pure Javascript versions.
+This module should be several times faster than pure Javascript versions.

 Supports:
 ---------